 I know that the last thing you want is more email in your inbox that you’ll likely just delete without even opening it.
 We all share that feeling.
 Sometimes the best deal is with a promotion that a hotel chain will email.
 As I mentioned above, this isn’t always just lower room rates.
 It might be bonus points or other benefits.
 So sign-up for those promotion emails with your favorite hotel chains – you might come across a deal you can’t pass up.

 I prefer searching for hotels on Hipmunk.
 The interface is very user-friendly.
-It displays a description of hotels with a map
+It displays a description of hotels with a map to the side of it.

 What Can You Do?